roppa/elasticsearch-synonyms/README.md

 ### s.stringToArray(string)

 Takes a string and splits on new line character.
 Any comments (#) are removed.
+Used as the starting point for config file processing.

 ## Testing